 Specifically, sound was studied based on anticipated noise and found to be compliance.
 Proposer included a DSP in the proposed sound system in order to provide a constant sound input level.
 The DSP can be altered to decrease sound input levels, if needed.
-The Proposer will be required to alter its lighting plan to remove any "uplit" features per City Code requirements.
-New stormwater runoff from the Project is minimal and will be treated on-site per City regulations.
+The Proposer will be required to alter its lighting plan to remove any "uplit" features, per City Code requirements.
+New stormwater runoff from the Project is minimal and runoff not dissipating on the Project site will be treated before entering the public stormwater system.